-Serena Chang studied at the School of the Museum of Fine Arts, Boston and Tufts University and currently lives and works in New York.
-She had a solo exhibition at Island Gallery, New York, NY and been exhibited at Vincom Center for Contemporary Art, Hà Nội, VT; Pre-Cog Magazine; Art in General, NY; and Bonnington Center, UK.
+Serena Chang (b.
+1989 Queens, NY) is an interdisciplinary artist based in Queens, NY.
+Serena received her BFA from the School of the Museum of Fine Arts and Tufts University in 2011.
+Chang has had a solo exhibition at Island Gallery, New York, NY and been exhibited at FR MoCA, MA; Vincom Center for Contemporary Art, VT; Art in General, NY; Bonnington Center, UK; and Pioneer Works, NY.
 She has given talks at Parsons School of Design, Bennington College, and was a recipient of the SMFA Traveling Fellowship.
-She co-founded Shisanwu LLC, a materials research and production facility in Queens, NY and Lunch Hour, an artist/curator collective exploring and critiquing the mythologies around authorship, work, and labor.
+She co-founded Shisanwu LLC, a sculpture materials research and production studio in 2018 as well as the artist/curator collective

 Hyperallergic, Covering Up the Present in a Ghost Forest by Hrag Vartanian